OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 OGM's Services layer will aid in contagion, as practices and assets get integrated into clients' ways of working.

 New participants and partners who engage in OGM will improve our collective intelligence in both content and processes.
-We will achieve this intentionally through a conscious process of [[Triple-Loop Learning]], as well as frequent checkpoints to assess our progress tktk.
+We will achieve this intentionally through a conscious process of [[Triple-Loop Learning]], as well as frequent checkpoints to assess our progress.

 ---